TN 13 (12-10)

 Ensuring the MC or PC coding accurately reflects the medical review findings;

-Ensuring the original Psychiatric Review Technique Form and Residual Functional Capacity (RFC) remain in file as part of the audit trail when the review component assumes jurisdiction (Annotate the original assessment “Do Not Process”); and
+Ensuring the original Psychiatric Review Technique Form (PRTF) and Residual Functional Capacity (RFC) remain in file as part of the audit trail when the review component assumes jurisdiction (Annotate the original assessment “Do Not Process”); and

 Rationalizing the use of medical opinions when conflicts in MC assessments exist in file.

 The regional MC or PC prepares an SSA-392 or SSA-392-SUP if the adjudicating component prepared an RFC assessment and a medical/vocational determination is appropriate.
 The MC and PC generally use an SSA-416 to provide medical comments if the determination should have been on a medical onset basis (i.e., non-severe impairment or meets/equals) or the case has a medical documentation deficiency.

 The quality reviewer is responsible for reviewing the medical comments on the SSA-416 and requesting clarification or additional information, when necessary.
 If multiple body systems are involved, the quality reviewer should ensure that the SSA-392(s) reflects the medical opinions for all body systems involved.